keithy/polperro/docs/README.md

 components from settlers, and settlers thive by stealing novel ideas and technologies from pioneers.
 Creative theft thrives in the settler layer — they aquire pioneer inventions and stabilize them, ready for broader use.
 A smart organization allows "theft" across layers.

+### Licensing

+Polperro is an open-source harbour, the github workflows that it uses are entirely generic, supplied and developed by the open source community under an MIT licese.